feder-cr/Auto_Jobs_Applier_AIHawk/README.md

 ## Configuration

-LinkedIn_AIHawk relies on three main configuration files:

 ### 1. secrets.yaml

-Contains sensitive information.
+This file contains sensitive information.
 Never share or commit this file to version control.

+- `email: [Your LinkedIn email]`
-- `email`: Your LinkedIn account email
+  - Replace with your LinkedIn account email address
+- `password: [Your LinkedIn password]`
-- `password`: Your LinkedIn account password
+  - Replace with your LinkedIn account password
+- `openai_api_key: [Your OpenAI API key]`
-- `openai_api_key`: Your OpenAI API key for GPT integration
+  - Replace with your OpenAI API key for GPT integration
+  - To obtain an API key, follow the tutorial at: https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327

 ### 2. config.yaml

-Defines your job search parameters and bot behavior.
+This file defines your job search parameters and bot behavior.
+Each section contains options that you can customize:

+- `remote: [true/false]`
-- `remote`: Set to `true` to include remote jobs, `false` to exclude them
+  - Set to `true` to include remote jobs, `false` to exclude them

+- `experienceLevel:`
-- `experienceLevel`: Set desired experience levels to `true`
+  - Set desired experience levels to `true`, others to `false`
+  - Options: `internship`, `entry`, `associate`, `mid-senior level`, `director`, `executive`
+  - Example: `internship: true`

+- `jobTypes:`
-- `jobTypes`: Set desired job types to `true`
+  - Set desired job types to `true`, others to `false`
+  - Options: `full-time`, `contract`, `part-time`, `temporary`, `internship`, `other`, `volunteer`
+  - Example: `full-time: true`

+- `date:`
-- `date`: Choose one time range for job postings
+  - Choose one time range for job postings by setting it to `true`, others to `false`
+  - Options: `all time`, `month`, `week`, `24 hours`
+  - Example: `month: true`

+- `positions:`
-- `positions`: List job titles you're interested in
+  - List job titles you're interested in, one per line
+  - Example:
+    ```yaml
+    positions:
+      - Software Developer
+      - Data Scientist
+    ```

+- `locations:`
-- `locations`: List locations you want to search in
+  - List locations you want to search in, one per line
+  - Example:
+    ```yaml
+    locations:
+      - New York, USA
+      - London, UK
+    ```

+- `distance: [number]`
-- `distance`: Set the radius for your job search (in miles)
+  - Set the radius for your job search in miles
+  - Example: `distance: 50`

+- `companyBlacklist:`
-- `companyBlacklist`: List companies you want to exclude from your search
+  - List companies you want to exclude from your search, one per line
+  - Example:
+    ```yaml
+    companyBlacklist:
+      - Company X
+      - Company Y
+    ```

+- `titleBlacklist:`
-- `titleBlacklist`: List keywords in job titles you want to avoid
+  - List keywords in job titles you want to avoid, one per line
+  - Example:
+    ```yaml
+    titleBlacklist:
+      - Sales
+      - Marketing
+    ```

-### 3. plain_text_resume_template.yaml
+### 3. plain_text_resume.yaml

-Contains your resume information in a structured format.
+This file contains your resume information in a structured format.
 Fill it out with your personal details, education, work experience, and skills.
 This information is used to auto-fill application forms and generate customized resumes.

+Each section has specific fields to fill out:

+- `personal_information:`
+  - Contains basic personal details
+  - Example: `name: "John Doe"`

+- `self_identification:`
+  - Optional demographic information
+  - Example: `gender: "Male"`

+- `legal_authorization:`
+  - Work authorization status
+  - Use `true` or `false` for each field
+  - Example: `usWorkAuthorization: true`

+- `work_preferences:`
+  - Your work-related preferences
+  - Use `true` or `false` for each field
+  - Example: `remoteWork: true`

+- `education_details:`
+  - List your educational background
+  - Include degree, university, GPA, graduation year, field of study, and skills acquired
+  - Example:
+    ```yaml
+    - degree: "Bachelor's"
+      university: "University of Example"
+      gpa: "3.8"
+      graduationYear: "2022"
+      fieldOfStudy: "Computer Science"
+      skillsAcquired:
+        problemSolving: "4"
+    ```

+- `experience_details:`
+  - List your work experiences
+  - Include position, company, employment period, location, industry, key responsibilities, and skills acquired
+  - Example:
+    ```yaml
+    - position: "Software Developer"
+      company: "Tech Corp"
+      employmentPeriod: "Jan 2020 - Present"
+      location: "San Francisco, USA"
+      industry: "Technology"
+      keyResponsibilities:
+        responsibility1: "Developed web applications using React"
+      skillsAcquired:
+        adaptability: "3"
+    ```

+- Other sections like `projects`, `availability`, `salary_expectations`, `certifications`, `skills`, `languages`, and `interests` follow a similar format, with each item on a new line.

+### data_folder_example

+The `data_folder_example` folder contains a working example of how the files necessary for the bot's operation should be structured and filled out.
+This folder serves as a practical reference to help you correctly set up your work environment for the LinkedIn job search bot.

+#### Contents

+Inside this folder, you'll find example versions of the key files:

+- `secrets.yaml`
+- `config.yaml`
+- `plain_text_resume.yaml`

+These files are already populated with fictitious but realistic data.
+They show you the correct format and type of information to enter in each file.

+#### Usage

+Using this folder as a guide can be particularly helpful for:

+1. Understanding the correct structure of each configuration file
+2. Seeing examples of valid data for each field
+3. Having a reference point while filling out your personal files

+#### Important Note

 ## Usage

-1. **Prepare the Data Folder:**
+1. **Data Folder:**
    Ensure that your data_folder contains the following files:
    - `secrets.yaml`
    - `config.yaml`